Innovative Art History Courses Taught by Leading Art Historians

 Professor Allen teaching in the Philadelphia Museum of Art

-We offer several courses in museum studies and encourage all art history students to intern at the AU Museum or at one the many prestigious museums in the Washington, DC, area.
-This lets us offer rigorous training in art history and also provides students with valuable hands-on experience in museum practices.
+We offer several courses in museum studies and encourage all art history students to intern at the AU Museum or at one of the many prestigious museums in the DC area.
+This rigorous training provides students with valuable hands-on experience in museum practices.
 Our alumni have used internships as springboards to a variety of museum and art-related jobs in the DC area and beyond.
-AU Art History Program alumni can be found in a wide range of professional careers in museums, galleries, auction houses, publishing, and many other areas.
+They can be found in a wide range of professional careers in museums, galleries, auction houses, publishing, and many other areas.